top of page

 Scale Across Platforms

-A unique character must function reliably across animation, marketing, digital platforms and physical production — not just in a single visual.
+A unique character must function reliably across animation, marketing, digital platforms, and physical production—not just in a single visual.

 The Risk of “Fast” Character Creation

 Generative tools can produce characters quickly, but speed often comes at the expense of control.
+Common issues include:

-• unclear authorship and ownership
+• Unclear authorship and ownership

-• unintended similarity to existing characters
+• Unintended similarity to existing characters

-• inconsistent visual outputs across versions
+• Inconsistent visual outputs across versions

-• assets that fail in animation or production
+• Assets that fail in animation or production

-For brands, these issues create friction with legal teams, procurement, partners and distributors.
+For brands, these issues create friction with legal teams, procurement, partners, and distributors.

 Characters as Brand Infrastructure

 Brands that succeed with characters treat them as infrastructure, not campaigns.
+This means characters must be:

-• intentionally designed, not improvised
+• Intentionally designed, not improvised

-• documented, not assumed
+• Documented, not assumed

-• consistent, not variable
+• Consistent, not variable

-• delivered as systems, not isolated files
+• Delivered as systems, not isolated files

-Uniqueness, in this sense, is not just about aesthetics — it is about repeatability and defensibility.
+Uniqueness, in this sense, is not just about aesthetics; it is about repeatability and defensibility.

 How Zooparky Approaches Unique Character Creation

 Zooparky approaches character creation as a production and infrastructure challenge, not only a creative one.
+Our process ensures that characters are:

 Original by Design